kellenschmidt/kspw-docker/README.md

 # kellenschmidt.com Docker Containerization

-Docker containerization of [kellenschmidt.com](http://kellenschmidt.com) to standardize development, testing, and deployment of the application and its components as a whole.
+Docker containerization of [kellenschmidt.com](http://kellenschmidt.com) to standardize development, testing, and deployment of the application and its components as a whole to local and production environments.

 ## Features